bhoraskar/bhoraskar.github.io/facilities/index.md

 - Maternity and Gynecological care

-- Infertility Treatment
+- Basic Infertility Treatment

 The facilities available at Bhoraskar Hospital include

-- All the facilities needed for Nasal Endoscopy and laproscopy, like Endo Camera, Medical Grade Colour Monitor, Under Water Cautry, etc.
+- All the facilities needed for Nasal Endoscopy, Micro-ear surgery, and basic laproscopic surgery

-- For neonatal resuscitation, there is Resuscitator, Baby Warmer and an attending Paediatrician
+- We have a well equipped labour room, and neonatal resuscitation facility

 - Very economic admission facility in private and general rooms